metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_destination_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) spec is the desired state of the ReplicationDestination, including thereplication method to use and its configuration. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) spec is the desired state of the ReplicationDestination, including the replication method to use and its configuration. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only